amiteshhh/angular-uib-popup/README.md

 # Angular Bootstrap Popup

-A simple and elegant angular service inspired by [ionic popup](http://ionicframework.com/docs/v1/api/service/$ionicPopup) to show popup(or dialogue) window for `alert` and `confirm` with custom content and look.
+A simple and elegant angular service inspired by [ionic popup](http://ionicframework.com/docs/v1/api/service/$ionicPopup) to show loader/spinner and popup(or dialogue) window for `alert` and `confirm` with custom content and look.

+## Dialoge Box
 PopupSvc exposes two methods `alert` and `confirm` which takes one parameter either string/html template or an [option](#advance-usage) object for customized look and feel.
 These methods returns [promise](https://docs.angularjs.org/api/ng/service/$q) which is resolved when the popup is dismissed.
 It also returns `close` method to programmatically close it.

+## Spinner

+Use below methods to display a loader or spinner as overlay driven by Bootstrap modal window

+    1. spin : Show a spinner/loader
+    2. stopSpin: Stop the spinner

 ## Dependency